-Stay at home jobs are inherently flexible.
+Stay at home jobs are inherently flexible, and that's what I love about making money online.
 You don’t necessarily have to work from home – anywhere with a stable internet connection will do.
 You can usually pick the hours you work and take time off as needed.

 There are more options now than ever, from digital marketing, starting an Etsy business, or selling on Amazon.
 Here are 13 legitimate stay at home job ideas for 2022.